shirameirovitz/final-pre-course-TODO-LIST/README.md

   - Scrollbar list- (https://stackoverflow.com/questions/21998679/css-how-to-make-scrollable-list).
 - For added value, you can add jest/puppeteer test to test any bonus feature you implemented

-**Add an explanation in `README.md` for each bonus feature you add and a link to any resoure you used**

-## Grading policy

-- Your project will be graded by the number of automatic tests you pass
-- Using jsonbin.io
 - Extra freestyle features - Please add an explanation about the bonus features you added to the readme.md
 - new jest/puppeteer test
 - Code quality and style: indentation, Meaningful and non-disambiguate variable names, Comments documentation